Waimiri-Atroarí language: Documentation

-João Barbosa Rodrigues’ wordlist seems to be the first to document the language in 1885 and he refers to the people as "Crichanas" (Bruno 2003, 12).
-A century later, in 1985, a phonological proposal and alphabet were developed by a Catholic missionary couple from the Indigenous Missionary Council (Bruno 2010, 85).
-A year after, in 1986, another missionary couple from the Evangelical Mission of the Amazonian (MEVA), created a more accurate orthography (Bruno 2010, 86).
+João Barbosa Rodrigues’ wordlist seems to be the first to document the language in 1885 and he refers to the people as "Crichanas".
+A century later, in 1985, a phonological proposal and alphabet were developed by a Catholic missionary couple from the Indigenous Missionary Council.
+A year after, in 1986, another missionary couple from the Evangelical Mission of the Amazonian (MEVA), created a more accurate orthography.

 It seems that the first detailed description was done by Ana Carla Bruno.
 She released a dissertation in 2003 on the descriptive grammar of the Waimiri-Atroari language.
 She extensively described the phonology, morphology, lexicon, and syntax of the language.
 In addition, she has continued detailing the typology of Waimiri-Atroari in further works.
 In 2004, she published a paper on reduplication in the language.
 The following two years, she detailed its pronominal system (2005) and causative construction (2006).
 Then, in 2008 and 2009, she further analyzed the syntactic features of case-marking; phrase structure, clauses and word order.
 Most recently, she explored the value of linguistic analysis to better language revitalization by analyzing the syllable structure in the orthography and formal education of Waimiri-Atroari (2010).

-Projects

-While there are currently no language documentation projects for Wairmiri Atroari, there are projects for other languages in the Carib family.
-Carib language documentation supported by DOBES include the following languages: Kuikuro, documented by Bruna Franchetto, as well as Kaxuyana and Bakairi, which have been documented by Sergio Meira (Báez et al., 2016, 32).